jason-tuttle/hello-world/README.md

 # hello-world
 The traditional first project.

 I'm learning.
+HTML, CSS, JavaScript, Swift, Java, C++...
+I'm learning it all!
+Jack of all trades, MASTER OF ALL.